LoopKit/loopdocs/docs/nightscout/remote-overrides.md

-# Set Up Remote Overrides
+## Set Up Remote for Nightscout

-You can now use your Nightscout site to remotely set and cancel your override presets in your Loop app.
+You can use your Nightscout site to remotely set and cancel your override presets in your Loop app.
 What?!
 Yes, really...you can set/cancel an override remotely for your child's Loop.

+If you are using Loop-dev, then you can also send remote commands to add carbs and command a bolus.

-!!! warning "Remote Overrides Caveats"
+!!! warning "Remote Nightscout Interface Caveats"
     * Requires push notification - only available if you built your Loop app using a paid Apple developer account
+    * Should work (but has not been tested by LoopDocs authors) with all but one method for setting up Nightscout
     * If you use T1Pal Nightscout account service ([T1Pal](https://t1pal.com))
-        * Check with the vendor to see which remote features are supported
+        * You cannot enter your push notification information for Loop that you build yourself
+        * You can choose another Nightscout option or use their service for Loop at an additional fee
+    * It is strongly recommended that you build Loop yourself

 !!! abstract "What you will need to do.."